 - For commercial leases, where the net present value exceeds £5m, the rate of SDLT for the proportion of the net present value above £5m is 2% rather than 1% - A 15% SDLT rate applies to the entire purchase price when residential real estate costing more than £500,000 is acquired by certain "non-natural persons" (NNPs).
 These include companies and partnerships with a corporate partner but not trustees.
 Relief from the 15% charge (with the effect that the normal rates apply) may be claimed by NNPs carrying on real estate development or using real estate for commercial renting to third parties.
 Conditions apply. - In Wales, land transaction tax (LTT) is payable instead of SDLT.
-The two taxes (and the reliefs that apply) are broadly similar but there are some technical differences and also differences in the rates of tax that apply: - For commercial real estate, the rate of tax is 0% on the first £225,000 of the purchase price, 1% on the next £25,000, 5% on the next £750,000 and 6% on the remaining amount. - For residential real estate, the rates are 0% on the first £225,000 of the purchase price, 6% on the next £175,000, 7.5% on the next
+The two taxes (and the reliefs that apply) are broadly similar but there are some technical differences and also differences in the rates of tax that apply: - For commercial real estate, the rate of tax is 0% on the first £225,000 of the purchase price, 1% on the next £25,000, 5% on the next £750,000 and 6% on the remaining amount. - For residential real estate, the rates are 0% on the first £180,000 of the purchase price, 3.5% on the next £70,000, 5% on the next

-£350,000; 10% on the next £750,000 and 12% on the remaining amount.
-Purchases of additional residential real estate (or purchases of residential real estate by companies) attract higher rates up to a maximum of 16% on any portion of the purchase price that exceeds £1.5m.
+£150,000, 7.5% on the next £350,000; 10% on the next £750,000 and 12% on the remaining amount.
+Purchases of additional residential real estate (or purchases of residential real estate by companies) attract an additional 4% on each band.
 There is no first-time buyer's relief in Wales.

 - With regard to commercial (but not residential) leases, a 1% rate of LTT is applied to the net present value of the rent above £225,000.
 Where the net present value exceeds £2m, the rate of LTT for the proportion of the net present value above £2m is 2% rather than 1%. - Unlike in England, NNPs of residential real estate do not pay an enhanced rate of LTT. - Annual Tax on Enveloped Dwellings (ATED) came into effect on 1 April 2013 and is currently payable only in respect of residential properties owned by NNPs worth in excess of £500,000 on 1 April 2012 (or at acquisition if later).
-From ATED tax year 2023/24, the valuation date changed to 1 April 2022 for properties held on that date.
-ATED is an annual charge of up to £269,450 per year (as at ATED tax year 2023/24), calculated by reference to real estate value bands.
+From ATED tax year 2018/19, the valuation date changed to 1 April 2017 for properties held on that date.
+ATED is an annual charge of up to £244,750 per year (as at ATED tax year 2022/23), calculated by reference to real estate value bands.
 Rates increase in line with the Consumer Prices Index each year.
 Relief may be claimed by NNPs carrying on real estate development or using real estate for commercial renting to third parties, commercial trade purposes accommodation. as employee or Conditions apply.